Raven logo

 Who should switch.
 Who shouldn't.

-Choose Raven for file-first writing.
-Stay with Bear for encrypted notes, OCR search, themes, and hashtag organization.
+Raven is the better fit for file-first writing.
+Bear is the stronger option for encrypted notes, OCR search, themes, and hashtag organization.

 Raven